bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 - `COW_MIN_UPLOAD_DELAY` sets the minimum time in seconds that must have elapsed since the last change to a cow cluster before it is uploaded.
 This value can be fine-tuned.
 A larger value usually reduces redundant uploading of clusters.
 A smaller value reduces the time for the final upload after the image has been unmounted.
-If you set `COW_DUMP_BLOCK_UPLOADS` and set the command line parameter `--cowStatFile`, then a list of all clusters, sorted by the number of uploads, will be written to the status.txt file after the cluster upload is complete.
+If you set `COW_DUMP_BLOCK_UPLOADS` and set the command line parameter `--cow-stats-file`, then a list of all clusters, sorted by the number of uploads, will be written to the status file after the cluster upload is complete.
 This can help in fine-tuning `COW_MIN_UPLOAD_DELAY`.
 - `COW_STATS_UPDATE_TIME` defines the update frequency of the stdout output/statistics file in seconds.
 Setting it too low could affect performance as a loop runs over all clusters.
 - `COW_MAX_PARALLEL_BACKGROUND_UPLOADS` defines the maximum number of parallel cluster uploads.
 This number is used when the image is still mounted and the user is still using it.